bitcoinscalinglabs/bitcoin-ipc/docs/specs/subnet-pk.md

 A bitcoin user that wants to deposit funds from bitcoin to an L2 (lock BTC and mint wrapped BTC) broadcasts a transaction that locks a specific amount of BTC on the bitcoin network with the *subnetPK* of the L2 subnet.

 **Implementation.**
-The subnetPK is implemented as a Pay-to-Taproot (P2TR) script.
+The subnetPK is implemented as a Pay-to-Taproot (P2TR) script in all three Stages of the project.

 ## subnetSig
 It is *bitcoin witness* that can be used to unlock a UTXO locked with *subnetPK*.